Go inside the complicated history of what year it is right now, according to the cultures and religions that don't follow the Gregorian calendar.

-As we prepare to usher in 2018, it’s a good time to remember that the year is only a number.
-An arbitrary number at that, considering that other calendars vary widely from the Gregorian calendar.
-So what year is it according to the world’s other various calendars?
+As we prepare to usher in each new year, it’s a good time to remember that the year is only a number, an arbitrary number at that.
+In fact, there are a plethora of calendars around the world that differ greatly from the Gregorian calendar.
+So, what year is it according to the world’s other various calendars?

 When that switch happened, the world may very well have been due for a change, given that the Julian calendar had been in effect since January 1, 45 B.C.
 Still, not everyone thought this change was a good idea.

-In fact, many churches in Protestant countries considered it to be a Catholic plot and refused to get with the program until 170 years later.
+In fact, many churches in Protestant countries considered it to be a Catholic plot and refused to adopt the new calender until 170 years later.
 To this day, some holdout churches still observe Easter under the Julian calendar.

 And in 1752, in order to align with the Gregorian calendar like the rest of Western Europe, British Parliament simply eliminated September 3 – 13 for everyone living in Britain and the American colonies.